 - Lose weight.
 Extra pounds take a toll on HDL cholesterol.
 If you're overweight, losing even a few pounds can improve your HDL level.
 For every 6 pounds (2.7 kilograms) you lose, your HDL may increase by 1 mg/dL (0.03 mmol/L).
 If you focus on becoming more physically active and choosing healthier foods — two other ways to increase your HDL cholesterol — you'll likely move toward a healthier weight in the process.

 - Get more physical activity.
 Within two months of starting, frequent aerobic exercise can increase HDL cholesterol by about 5 percent in otherwise healthy sedentary adults.
 Your best bet for increasing HDL cholesterol is to exercise briskly for 30 minutes five times a week.
 Examples of brisk, aerobic exercise include walking, running, cycling, swimming, playing basketball and raking leaves — anything that increases your heart rate.
 You can also break up your daily activity into three 10-minute segments if you're having difficulty finding time to exercise.

-Monounsaturated and polyunsaturated fats — found in olive, peanut and canola oils — tend to improve HDL's anti-inflammatory abilities.
+- olive oil — tends to improve HDL's anti-inflammatory abilities.
 Nuts, fish and other foods containing omega-3 fatty acids are other good choices for improving your LDL cholesterol to HDL cholesterol ratio.

 - Drink alcohol only in moderation.